Tagada216/Url2QrCode/README.md

 # Url2QrCode

-Url2rCode is a Goolgle Chrome Extension.
+Url2rCode is a Google Chrome Extension.

 The ojective of this extension is create à QrCode based on your current url this is usefull when you continue to navigate on your phone.